 Radio Frequency heating occurs as the microwaves travel through water molecules.
 As microwaves travel through water molecules, the molecules rotate.
 This motion causes friction producing heat.
 The satellite motion around the Earth is similar to the internal cavity magnetron which is located inside the typical microwave oven.
 Communication satellite microwave frequencies penetrate the atmosphere and reach the surface at high strengths.
 Even high enough for Satellite TV and Cell phones to receive high bandwidth signals.
 Some environmentalists claim that the microwave frequency mobile phones are harmful to human and animal health because of dielectric heating.

-The (right) illustration, “Earths Atmosphere as a Cavity Resonator” demonstrates how satellites create a cavity magnetron in outer space.
+The (left) illustration, “Earths Atmosphere as a Cavity Resonator” demonstrates how satellites create a cavity magnetron in outer space.
 As the satellites rotate around the Earth, the earth spins in an apposing direction inside that rotation, creating a spinning style cooking chamber out of our planet.
 With the millions of devices on the Earth connecting to the satellites, the microwave frequencies are and an all time high constant level.

 This is a close up of how the satellites react with the Earth as they rotate around our planet.
 The electromagnetic flow of the Earths magnetic field guides all microwaves towards the North Pole.
 Microwave frequencies pass through the ice, water, and other dielectric material on the earth and its atmosphere, causing a friction at the molecular level, which in turn creates heat.
 Eventually, the friction becomes so great and the added atmospheric convection maintains higher thermal temperatures, that the ice melts and the water increases in temperature at a gradual level.
 Outer atmosphere water could evaporate or accumulate at a improper rate.
 This could be the cause of our atmosphere ozone layer depletion.